High-resolution portraits secured by colour lasers

 The laser module is adaptable to most standard personalization machines.

-At the moment, a select set of providers offer compatible equipment; at the same time, a licensing program is extending available support with additional providers.
+Currently, a select set of providers offer compatible equipment; a licensing program is extending available support with additional providers.

 Gemalto Color Laser Shield is available in several formats:

-- Cards and Booklets, with a large choice of security features
+- Cards and Booklets with a wide choice of security features

 - Datapages (with or without a chip)